 Visit the grant application deadline page.
 Once the online application portal opens, you can begin the application.

-OTF staff will first review your application as well as information available on your organization’s website and social media accounts, to make sure you are eligible to apply, that your application is complete, and is a fit with the grant requirements.
-Our experienced staff and local volunteers score your application against the grant assessment criteria.
+OTF staff will first review your application as well as information available on your organization’s website and social media accounts.
+We verify that your organization is eligible to apply, that your application is complete, and we review your project using the project assessment criteria.
+Our experienced staff and local volunteers score your application against the project assessment criteria.

 Local Grant Review Team volunteers make funding recommendations.
 OTF’s Board of Directors approve these recommendations.
 Learn more about how we make application decisions.